The only Wales based charity with a focus on HIV and related conditions.

 Support and facilitate research and evaluation of local initiatives, providing a forum for sharing and learning from best practice.

-Establish a national network of individuals committed to high-quality research and evaluation in the field of HIV.
+Establish a national network of individuals committed to high-quality research and evaluation.

 We will work with regional teams to develop evaluation frameworks for their projects and initiatives to ensure they are effectively evaluated, informed by the integrated RE-AIM and PRISM frameworks, with a reporting template enabling rapid dissemination, learning and action across relevant partner organisations and policy makers.